-As already stated above, in light of the ERI and AB 705 the department does not have adequate classified support in its Tutorial Centers (i.e., at both the Santa Rosa and Petaluma campuses).
+As already stated above, in light of the ERI and AB 705, the department does not have adequate classified support in its Tutorial Centers (i.e., at both the Santa Rosa and Petaluma campuses).
 Furthermore, with the changing demographics of students we serve especially at our tutorial centers, bilingual tutors in both STEM and Reading/Language Arts (RLA) must be considered.

-Instructional Support for Noncredit Bilingual Spanish Academic Skills/GED Prep Classes (Petaluma, Santa Rosa, Southwest Center): These sections, which are located on the Santa Rosa and Petaluma campuses and the Santa Rosa Southwest Center, have had strong enrollment.
+Instructional Support for Noncredit Bilingual Spanish Academic Skills/GED Prep Classes (Petaluma, Santa Rosa, SRJC Roseland): These sections, which are located on the Santa Rosa and Petaluma campuses and SRJC Roseland, have had strong enrollment.
 However, with the major changes in the GED and the emphasis on computer work, these instructors need extra support.
 Having a regular part-time IA dedicated to the noncredit bilingual Spanish GED classes would be a great asset to the program.